Resolve Next.js Hydration Mismatch Errors Complete Guide

 }

-// ✅ GOOD: Suppress warning for time elements
+// ✅ Quick fix: Suppress the warning

 export function PostDate({ date }: { date: Date }) {